frmichel/sparql-micro-service/README.md

 ## Installation

 To install this project, you will need an Apache Web server with PHP 5.3+ and a write-enabled SPARQL endpoint and RDF triple store.
+In our case, we used the [Corese-KGRAM](http://wimmics.inria.fr/corese) lightweight in-memory triple-store.

 Copy the ```sparql-ms``` directory to a directory exposed by Apache, typically ```/var/www/html``` or the ```public_html``` of your home directory.